 If Manta and Mako are at the top of your list, ride them first!
 Ride wait times peak earlier at SeaWorld since so many people spend their afternoons watching the shows, but you'll still see lower waits in the mornings and evenings.
 (You'll want to ride Mako in the day and at night for a toadally different vibe!)
 Additionally, many of SeaWorld’s outdoor shows and attractions close due to weather (rainstorms, lightning, high winds, etc.) and there is no guarantee that the storm will pass before the park closes.
 Prioritizing your must-do attractions means you’re less likely to run out of time and try to squeeze them in before the rain or the end of the day.
 Note: Florida’s wet season goes through summer and into fall with frequent thunderstorms and showers in the afternoons.

 If everyone in the family wants to go on multiple rides that require you to store your belongings in a locker, rent a multi-use ride locker.
-A single-use locker costs $2 for two hours in one location, while the multi-use locker costs $8.
+A single-use locker costs $2 for two hours in one location, while the multi-use locker costs $10.
 But with the multi-use locker, you can hop from ride to ride all day (although it cannot stay at one location for more than two hours, or there will be an additional fee).
 You will need to create a seven-digit code that the locker stations will remember you by when you move locations, as well as a four-digit code to open a locker.
 Jot both of these codes down because it’s so easy to froget!
 Lockers are also a great place to stash rain gear or store wet clothes.
+(Be sure to double check before you confirm your purchase that you're not also being charged for Quick Queue as the locker stations may automatically add it into your cart.)

 If you buy a Quick Queue pass, follow any signs that may point you in a different direction than the normal line.
-At some of the rides, such as Mako, you enter the attraction’s Quick Queue right next to the regular line.
-But at others, such as Kraken and Manta, the Quick Queues start near the ride’s exit.
+At some of the rides, such as Mako and Journey to Atlantis, you enter the attraction’s Quick Queue right next to the regular line.
+But at others, such as Kraken, the Quick Queues start near the ride’s exit.
 It can get a little confusing, so if you can’t find the Quick Queue signs, just ask the ride attendant out front.

 Some of the animal exhibits go beyond watching them in a large tank.
 At the Stingray Lagoon, you can reach in and touch a stingray as it swims by.
 Feeding animals costs a bit extra, but you can purchase a $10 deal that allows you to throw food to the sharks at Shark Shallows, the seals and sea lions at Pacific Point Preserve and the stingrays at Stingray Lagoon.
 Check the park map for specific feeding times.
 You can also enter a portion of the Manatee Rehabilitation Area to view for free.

 The mission of SeaWorld has always been conservation and education.
-With special programs such as the Dolphin Encounter, Penguins Up-Close, the Private VIP Tour and more, guests can enhance their day in the park with unforgettable memories of up-close encounters with penguins, dolphins, sea lions or beluga whales.
+With special programs such as the Dolphin Encounter, Penguins Up-Close, the Ultimate VIP Tour and more, guests can enhance their day in the park with unfrogettable memories of up-close encounters with penguins, dolphins, sea lions or beluga whales.
 On our last visit, we went into the rest of the rehab area to see injured or sick animals that have been rescued and the efforts SeaWorld makes to send them back into the wild.
-These special experiences can be added to your day for as little as $20 per person.
+These special experiences can be added to your day for as little as $19 per person.

 Parking your own vehicle at SeaWorld will set you back about $25.
 See if your resort offers a complimentary or low-cost shuttle.
 Many area hotels offer transportation to the parks for a low fee, usually about $5.
-Some of the discount SeaWorld tickets we offer include parking — which is always a plus!
+You can typically purchase parking in advance to save you some time upon arrival.

 If you’re planning an all-day trip, consider buying the all-day dining plan.
-This deal allows you to redeem one entree, one side OR one dessert and a regular nonalcoholic drink as often as once per hour at participating quick-service restaurants.
+This deal allows you to redeem one entree, one side OR one dessert and a regular nonalcoholic drink as often as once every 90 minutes at participating quick-service restaurants.
 Because SeaWorld doesn’t allow outside food, we think it’s a pretty good deal if you’ll be there for lunch and dinner.
 It especially comes in handy when you’re thirsty and need a drink refill.

 SeaWorld has two free charging stations in the park for guests to recharge their electronic devices.
 You will need a power cord and a U.S.-compatible outlet plug.
 Charging stations can be found near the Nautilus Theater and between the Antarctica area and the Dolphin Theater.